Gbowker/DefDAP/docs/source/index.rst

 DefDAP documentation
 ==================================

-DefDAP is a Python package which is designed to allow combined analysis of EBSD and DIC data together.
+DefDAP is a Python package which is designed to allow combined analysis of EBSD and DIC data.

 .. toctree::
    :maxdepth: 2